OpenJML/openjml.github.io/tutorial/Loops.md

 T_LoopInitError.java:5: verify: The prover cannot establish an assertion (LoopInvariantBeforeLoop) in method setToRamp
     //@ maintaining 0 < i <= a.length;
         ^
-Note: Some input files use unchecked or unsafe operations.
-Note: Recompile with -Xlint:unchecked for details.
 1 verification failure
 ```